Thongchai Winichakul: Academic career

+Research

-His best-known academic work is his book Siam Mapped, published in 1994, which critiqued existing theories of Thai historiography.
+Thongchai's best-known academic work is his book Siam Mapped, published in 1994, which critiqued existing theories of Thai historiography.
 In its Japanese translation, the book won the Grand Prize of the 16th Asian Pacific Awards from the Asian Affairs Research Council.
 According to the Sojourn journal, it is one of the "most influential books of Southeast Asian Studies".